TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 ---
-title: "The spectacle before us was indeed sublime"
+title: "Pretty codeblocks in Astro with Rehype Pretty Code"

-description: "Welcome, it's great to have you here.
-We know that first impressions are important, so we've populated..."
+description: "Build great looking codeblocks with highlighting, titles and line numbering."
 author: "Piotr Kochanowski"
-isMdx: false
+isMdx: true
-publishDate: 2022-06-01
+publishDate: 2023-04-18
 image:
   src: "test"
   alt: "The Astro logo with the word One."
-tags: ["astro", "rehype", "markdown"]
+tags: ["astro", "blogging", "learning in public"]
 ---

 # Example